Sqnior/Broadcast/README.md

 ### Steps.
 * Put the emojis in **Emojis** folder in a server
-* Name them as in the code
+* Name them as there names in the folder
 * Put the server id in the config

 ### Tutorial.